francislabountyjr/Parameter-Efficient-MoE/README.md

 # Experimental
 This fork is for adding mistral support aka "sparsetral"

 - (1/23/2024) Sparsetral model with 16 experts and top_k of 4 trained on slim-orca with an effective batch size of 16 for 22000 steps (512 seq len) is showing promising results as an initial test for the architecture.
-Will merge adapters and release the weights to hugginfacehub shortly!
+Will merge adapters and release the weights to huggingfacehub shortly!

 ---
 # Original README